dotnet/diagnostics/documentation/dotnet-monitor.md

 dotnet-hello-world-dc6f67566-t2dzd   2/2     Running   0          37m
 ```

-Once we have our desired pod name, we can forward traffic using the the `kubectl port-forward` command:
+Once you have your target pod name, forward traffic using the `kubectl port-forward` command:

 In PowerShell,